configcat/terraform-provider-configcat/docs/data-sources/products.md

 # configcat_products Resource

 Use this data source to access information about an existing Product.
-[Used API](https://api.configcat.com/docs/index.html#operation/get-products)

 ## Example Usage